GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 and
 [Safari](https://developer.apple.com/documentation/security/password_autofill/enabling_password_autofill_on_an_html_input_element).

-With the SMS Receiver API, you can programmatically obtain an OTP from an SMS message and verify a phone number for the user more easily.
+The SMS Receiver API lets your app receive specially-formatted messages bound to your app's origin.
+From this, you can programmatically obtain an OTP from an SMS message and verify a phone number for the user more easily.
 Sign up for the [Origin Trial](https://developers.chrome.com/origintrials/#/view_trial/607985949695016961)